polistern/pboted_docs/docs/docs/user-guide/install.md

   zlib1g-dev
 ```

-You may also build deb-package with the following:
+You may also build DEB-package with the following:

 ```
-  sudo apt-get install fakeroot devscripts dh-apparmor cd pboted debuild --no-tgz-check -us -uc -b
+  sudo apt install fakeroot devscripts dh-apparmor cd pboted debuild --no-tgz-check -us -uc -b
 ```